LeoPradilla/Portfolio/README.md

 # About me

 <img align="right" src="https://github.com/LeoPradilla/Portfolio/blob/main/images/male-placeholder-image.jpeg" alt="Profile Picture" width="300" height="300">
-&nbsp;
-<p align="justify">Hi there!
+Hi there!
 My name is Leonardo Pradilla, and I'm a highly motivated and enthusiastic data science graduate with a passion for using data to drive business decisions.
 I hold a graduate certificate in Business Analytics from Seneca College.

 When I'm not working with data, I like to stay active by running and working out.
 I also enjoy playing guitar and reading to unwind and stay creative.
 These activities help me maintain a healthy work-life balance and continue to learn and grow both personally and professionally.

 I have strong problem-solving skills and am dedicated to delivering impactful insights that support better decision-making.
-I'm a collaborative team player with excellent communication skills and a strong desire to learn from and work with others.</p>
+I'm a collaborative team player with excellent communication skills and a strong desire to learn from and work with others.

 Contact me:
 * [Linkedin](https://www.linkedin.com/in/leonardopradilla/)
 * <a href = "mailto: lfpradilla@gmail.com" alt="lfpradilla@gmail.com">Send Email</a>
+&nbsp;
 ---

 # Projects